kmsaryan/Maky23_NSO_A2/README.md

 - Installs Python dependencies (pip, Flask, Gunicorn) on web servers for application execution.
 - Creates a directory for the Flask application on web servers.
 - Deploys the Flask application code (application2.py) to web servers.
 - Runs the Flask application as a daemon using Gunicorn for efficient resource utilization.
+- installs  SNMPd daemon installation on the webservers group in hosts file
+- installs and configure Nginx for UDP load balancing,

 ## Notes:
 - Customize the HAProxy configuration template (`haproxy.cfg.j2`) according to your requirements.
 - Ensure that SSH keys are properly configured for passwordless authentication to the target hosts.
+- For configuring SNMPd and Nginx, you will need to create and use template files (snmpd.conf.j2 for SNMPd and udp_load_balancer.conf.j2 for Nginx) with the appropriate configurations.
 - Test the deployment thoroughly to ensure the Flask application is accessible through the HAProxy load balancer.

 ## References:**